-8.11 Exercises:
+8.11 EXERCISES

-Identify various transportation services in the city/town near your place and discuss the linkages and relationships existing among them.
+• Identify various transportation services in the city/town near your place and discuss the linkages and relationships existing among them.

-ROLE AND IMPORTANCE OF IATA AND ICAO IN DEVELOPMENT OF AIR TRANSPORT INDUSTRY
+TOURNIT 95ROLE/ANDAMPORTANCE OF IATA AND ICAOSIN4DEVELOPMENT OF

-Structure:
+AIR TRANSPORT INDUSTRY

+- STRUCTURE

-9.0 Objectives
+- 9.0 Objectives

-9.1 Introduction

-9.2 History and Organization
+- 9.1 Introduction9.2 History and Organisation

-9.3 Security
+- 9.3 Security

-9.4 Tariff coordination process
+- 9.4 Tariff coordination process

-9.5 Summary
+- 9.5 Summary

+- 9.6 Answer to check your progress

-9.6 Suggested Readings
+- 9.7 Suggested Readings

-9.7 Review Questions
+- 9.8 Review Questions

-9.8 Glossary
+- 9.9 Glossary

-9.0 Objectives:

-After reading this unit, you will be able to:

-• Explain the role and importance of IATA and ICAO in development of Air
+- explain the role and importance of IATA and ICAO in development of Air Transport Industry; - familiarise yourself with various types of tourism organizations; and - discuss the functions and relevance of some of these organizations.

-Transport Industry;

-The International Air Transport Association-IATA is the world organization of scheduled airlines.
+The International Air Transport Association-lATA is the world organization of scheduled airlines.
 Its members carry the bulk of the world's scheduled air traffic under the flags of over 100 nations.
-For the airlines, IATA provides machinery for finding joint solutions to problems beyond the resources of any single company.
-It has become the means by which they knit their individual networks into a worldwide public services system, despite differences in languages, currencies, laws and measurements.
+For the airlines, IATA provides machinery for finding joint to problems beyond the resources of any single company.
+It has become more which they knit their individual networks into a worldwide public services system, despite differences in languages, currencies, laws and measurements.
 Its secretariat is a pool of experience and information, and the administrator of many common services and enterprises.